realm/realm-dotnet/Tests/Readme.md

 ## Note on logs

-Methods like `Console.WriteLine`, `Debug.WriteLine`, `TestContext.WriteLine` are unreliable in `NUnit`, so it's recommended to set the default Realm logger to use a file logger, like this:
+Methods like `Console.WriteLine`, `Debug.WriteLine`, `TestContext.WriteLine` are unreliable in `NUnit`, so if you need to get logs it's recommended to set the default Realm logger to use a file logger, like this:
 ```
 Logger.Default = Logger.File(filePath);
 ```